 Creating the agile fabric

 The agile fabric is the technology line-up that businesses need to make themselves programmable.
-It is the most efficient and valuable path leading from assets of an enterprise to the customers it serve.
+It is the most efficient and valuable path leading from the assets of an enterprise to the customers it serves.
 Here is a rundown:

 At the heart of a programmable enterprise are its APIs.
 Businesses decide the set of assets and services that should be accessible by their stakeholders and start exposing them via APIs.
 Such APIs reduce interdepartmental information barriers and give modularity that helps in de-siloing the enterprise.
 Banking enterprises like Citi and Bank of America are already leading the way in this API-driven open architecture model.

 Consider this–developers who use Visual Studio would prefer Azure because of the seamless integration it has with Visual Studio.
-But data scientists, who are creating AI algorithms for automating customer care functions, might want to leverage Google’s Cloud platform for extensive AI capabilities it supports.
-To manage this diversity at scale, the old school way of making an infrastructure choice and running it for a decade won’t cut slack anymore.
-Infrastructure and data platform choices need to be made on demand.
+But data scientists, who are creating AI algorithms for automating customer care functions, might want to leverage Google’s Cloud Platform for the extensive AI capabilities it supports.
+To manage this diversity at scale, the old-school way of making an infrastructure choice and running it for a decade won’t cut slack anymore.
+Infrastructure and data platform choices need to be made on-demand.
 Leveraging infrastructure integration solutions enables businesses to seamlessly switch between multi-cloud, on-prem, and hybrid deployments.
 It also gives the needed compliance, governance, and infrastructure adaptability that enterprises need to support emerging users and use cases.

 The Agile Fabric: acting across value areas to bring about business agility

 By adopting solutions that aid in the creation of the agile fabric, enterprises become programmable.
 Programmable enterprises desert their time-tested solid base that gives stability and graduate to a moving base that provides agility.
 They finally start to move with their markets.
 And most importantly, only they survive.